 Talk to Local Churches

 Local churches are often a great resource for help.
 Sometimes, they have the information you need to get the help you’re looking for.
 Other times, they provide that help themselves.
-For example, they might have some church members that donate time and materials toward helping with home repairs.
+For example, they might have some church members who donate time and materials toward helping with home repairs.
 Take some time to make some phone calls to congregations in your area.
 You never know what type of assistance you might find.

 Look for Financial Assistance for Other Needs